aatanvir/COSC-1436-Final-Project/USER_GUIDE.md

 Thank you for using the Grading Calculator!
 <img width="895" height="572" alt="Screenshot (41)" src="https://github.com/user-attachments/assets/1f975682-0b7d-407d-8af4-3ed21befb716" />

-7. Understanding Your Results
+7. [Understanding Your Results]

-Total Points Earned
+• Total Points Earned
 This shows the sum or overall amount of points the user has received based on all the assignment scores entered.
 It represents the combined performance before converting it into a percentage.

-Total Percentage
+• Total Percentage
 This is the calculated average of all the entered scores shown as a percentage.
 It gives a clear view of how well the student performed overall in the course out of 100 percent.

-Final Letter Grade
+• Final Letter Grade
 This is the letter equivalent of the total percentage.
 The program converts the numeric percentage into a standard letter grade (such as A, B, C, D, or F) to make it easier to understand overall performance at a glance.

 8. Troubleshooting — at least 2 common mistakes (e.g., entering letters where a number is expected, forgetting that the sentinel is negative).